Thursday, September 25, 2025

 HOW TO MAKE A TULLE SKIRT

 As I explained in my latest video on YouTube, it’s not complicated to make a tulle skirt.
-It just takes some planning and time to do.
+It just takes some planning, time and patience to do.

 First, you need to create a solid base skirt to sew all the layers onto.
 I usually use a half circle skirt, which I enforce.